National Aquarium (Baltimore): Atlantic Coral Reef

-This large 335000 USgal exhibit replicates the Atlantic coral reef, and is filled with more than 100 exotic species that would be found anywhere from closer to shore to out into the trench and open ocean, including a green moray eel, queen triggerfish, black grouper, blacknose shark, Atlantic tarpon, spotfin butterflyfish and spot-fin porcupinefish.
+This large 335000 USgal exhibit replicates the Atlantic coral reef, and is filled with more than 100 exotic species that would be found anywhere from closer to shore to out into the trench and open ocean, including a green moray eel, queen triggerfish, black grouper, blacknose shark, southern stingray, Atlantic tarpon, spotfin butterflyfish, spot-fin porcupinefish, and a Kemp's ridley sea turtle.
+Originally the exhibit had several species of other animals like spotted eagle ray, barracuda, and a hawksbill sea turtle.

-The exhibit will also soon contain a Kemp's Ridley Sea Turtle

 Shark Alley: Atlantic Predators

-This large, 225000 USgal, ring shaped exhibit originally called open ocean replicates the deeper portions of the Atlantic coral reef, and is filled with larger reef animals such as roughtail stingray, sandbar shark, sand tiger shark, nurse shark, crevalle jack and largetooth sawfish.
-This exhibit formerly held lemon sharks and a tiger shark.
+Originally Known as The Open Ocean, this large, 225000 USgal, ring shaped exhibit originally called open ocean replicates the deeper portions of the Atlantic coral reef, and is filled with larger reef animals such as roughtail stingray, sandbar shark, sand tiger shark, nurse shark, crevalle jack and largetooth sawfish.
+This exhibit formerly held lemon shark and several species of gamefish and rays.

 Pier 4 Pavilion

 This smaller building, opened in December 1990, features the marine mammal exhibit, which is home to Atlantic bottlenose dolphins in a 1300000 USgal facility.
 It also holds a temporary exhibit on assorted jellyfish called "Jellies Invasion: Oceans Out of Balance".